tesamarosan96-cmd/astro-blog-starter-template/src/content/blog/second-post.md

 Timeline and Residency Status
 Your initial permit is valid for up to three years.
 While it does not currently offer Schengen visa-free travel, it creates a direct path to permanent residency after three years of living in Serbia.

 Once you hold permanent residency and have completed three years of continuous stay, you are eligible for citizenship.
-A Serbian passport provides visa-free access to more than 130 countries worldwide.
+A Serbian passport provides visa-free access to more than 130 countries worldwide."
 ---